 The SSA's Listing of Impairments contains categories of medical conditions along with specific requirements that must be met before an applicant can be found disabled.
-Since the mental impairment listings were updated in 2017, the requirements for autistic spectrum disorders are the same for the adult listing and childhood listing.
+The requirements for autistic spectrum disorders are the same for the adult listing and childhood listing.
 Both listings require medical evidence showing all of the following factors:

 In addition, Social Security will look to see how much autism limits the applicant's ability to function at school or in the workplace.
 The applicant must either have an extreme limitation in one of the following areas or a “marked” (severe) limitation in two of the following areas: